-The actual reaction: According to an article in The Dallas Observer, Lana took to "social media" to tell her story of "discrimination", and gained support from people like Yelawolf, Travis Barker and Busta Rhymes.
+The actual reaction: According to an article in The Dallas Observer, Lana took to "social media" to tell her story of "discrimination," and gained support from people like Yelawolf, Travis Barker, and Busta Rhymes.
 (Nice crew, bro!)

 Let's take a look at how Lana described the incident in the same article: “The whole time we were in, we were followed, I was totally assuming that she was going to come up to me and ask me who my artist was.”
 I'm going to stop her right there.
 A woman with a tattoo of a Disney character masturbating, walking around Legoland sees that she's being followed, and her immediate thought is "this lady must want to know where I got my tattoo done"?
 This can mean one of three things:

-1) Lana exists in some parallel universe where she never, ever encounters children, or people that talk about children, and genuinely has no idea that some people don't like children seeing sexually explicit images.
+1) Lana exists in some parallel universe where she never, ever encounters children, or people who talk about children, and genuinely has no idea that some people don't like children seeing sexually explicit images.

 2) Lana is mentally ill.